Full Text of 1978 Treaty

 competent authorities of the Contracting Parties shall agree on the date and place of

-30. If the competent authority has issued the warrant or order for the extradi
+the surrender of the person sought. - If the competent authority has issued the warrant or order for the extradi

 tion of the person sought and he is not removed from the territory of the requested